1. Output information

 Cohort life expectancy

 Cohort life expectancy makes allowances for mortality improvements.
 Cohort life expectancies are calculated using age-specific mortality rates, which allow for known or projected changes in mortality in later years.
-For example, cohort life expectancy at age 65 in 2000 would be worked out using the mortality rate for age 65 in 2000, for age 66 in 2001 for age 67 in 2002 and so on.
+For example, cohort life expectancy at age 65 years in 2000 would be calculated using the mortality rate for age 65 years in 2000, for age 66 years in 2001, for age 67 years in 2002 and so on.
 Therefore, cohort figures are regarded as a more realistic measure of how long a person of a given age would be expected to live on average than period life expectancy.

 We also publish data on healthy life expectancy (HLE) and disability-free life expectancy (DFLE) although these are beyond the scope of this document.